 Use a Specialist Construction Insurance Broker

-Civil contracting insurance involves multiple interconnected cover types - contract works, liability, plant, environmental, and statutory.
-A broker who specialises in construction and infrastructure can help you build a comprehensive programme, ensure no gaps exist between policies, and access competitive terms from specialist markets.
+Civil contracting insurance involves multiple interconnected cover types - contract works, public liability, plant, environmental, workers compensation, and fleet.
+A broker who specialises in construction and infrastructure can build a comprehensive programme, identify gaps between policies, and access competitive terms from specialist markets.

 Frequently Asked Questions